 TIP: Use your web server log to identify the most popular searches and focus on creating a policy for those.
 Less-popular searches tend to be overly specific searches such as “Adidas Superstar white with black stripes women size 7 OMG I cannot stop writing in the search box”.
 In these unusual instances, you can generally get away with redirecting to one of the keywords in the search (e.g., Adidas) or the home page.

 Search is just one example; you could follow a similar simplification pattern with other parts of your site.
-For example, your “about” page might not influence conversion, but offers 90%+ offload and can be hosted from a static, cloud storage like Akamai NetStorage.
+For example, your “about” page might not influence conversion, but offers 90%+ offload and can be hosted from a static, cloud storage option like Akamai NetStorage.

 Conclusion: three right-now optimizations for Cyber Monday